Egalitarian Gradient Descent: A Simple Approach to Accelerated Grokking

 \section{Proposed Method: Egalitarian Gradient Descent}

 Motivated by the insights from Section \ref{sec:motivation}, we now consider a general non-linear model (neural network, etc.) on a general problem and let $G$ be the gradient matrix for an arbitrary layer.
-Thus, $G$ has the shape $m \times p$, where $m$ is the fan-out and $p$ is the fan-in width for that layer.
-For example, if the layer is the hidden layer in a two-layer feedforward full-connected neural network, then $m$ is the number of hidden neurons and $p$ is the input dimension.
-Consider the following transformation of the gradient matrix $G$: \begin{mdframed}
+Thus, $G$ has shape $m \times p$, where $m$ is the fan-out and $p$ is the fan-in width for that layer.
+For example, if the layer is the hidden layer in a two-layer feedforward full-connected neural network, then $m$ is the number of hidden neurons and $p$ is the input-dimension.
+Consider the following transformation of the gradient matrix $G$:

-where $(GG^\top)^{-1/2}$ denotes the matrix square root of the inverse of the $GG^\top$.
-We call this transformation \emph{egalitarian gradient descent (EGD)}, a name that will become clear shortly. \end{mdframed} Observe that the above transformation leaves the left and right singular vectors of $G$ unchanged but makes all the singular values equal.
-Indeed, consider the singular value decomposition (SVD) of $G$:
+where \suggest{$F:=GG^\top$} is the empirical Fisher matrix and $F^{-1/2}$ denotes its square root.
+We call this transformation \emph{egalitarian gradient descent (EGD)}, a name that will become clear shortly.
+Observe that the above transformation leaves the left and right singular-vectors of $G$ unchanged but makes all the singular-values equal.
+Indeed, consider the singular-value decomposition (SVD) of $G$: